ibm-cloud-docs/schematics/provisioning-terraform-template.md

 ### Viewing the configured file and analyzing the logs
 {: view-confg-file}

-1. From the plan status panel, click **View log** link to view the Terraform provisioning process during the execution plan.
+1. Click **View log** from the plan status panel to view the Terraform provisioning process during the execution plan.
-2. From the workspace page, click **Resources** to view the configuration files.
+2. Click **Resources** from the workspace page to view the configuration files.

 This completes the end to end flow to provision the Terraform template by using {{site.data.keyword.bpfull_notm}} UI.